Your Guide to Summer Nights in Barcelona

 Photo via Xiringuito Escribà

 Ranging from humble shacks to glamorous beach clubs, Barcelona’s chiringuitos are the place to be once the sun goes down.
-They usually combine heavenly seafood, live DJ tunes, and uninterrupted views of the Med into a wonderfully laid-back evening outing.
+They usually combine delicious seafood, live tunes, and uninterrupted views of the Med into a wonderfully laid-back evening outing.

 Bump into a festival, or two